 1. Railway Station to Beckfoot Packhorse Bridge.

-Starting at Bingley Railway Station, you will need to make your way where the Harden Beck joins the River Aire, locally know as Beckfoot.
-So, first go to Market Square via the alley way on the side of Peacock Bar (formally Foundry Hill Bar).
-Cross Main Street and go towards Bingley Arts Centre.
-To its left is a street called Myrtle Place leading towards Myrtle Grove and the entrance of Myrtle Park.
-You should see Bingley Pool on the right and the new Lidl supermarket on the left.
-Once in Myrtle Park, keep the path going left after the cenotaph and the playground and go down towards the river.
-Cross the bridge over the River Aire, follow the alley along the allotments and once at the end turn right towards an old hamlet.
-There you will find the old Beckfoot Packhorse Bridge over Harden Beck.
+Starting at Bingley Railway Station, make your way to Market Square via the alleyway beside Peacock Bar (formerly Foundry Hill Bar).
+Cross Main Street towards Bingley Arts Centre, then turn left into Myrtle Place, which leads to Myrtle Grove and the entrance to Myrtle Park.
+Keep left after the cenotaph and playground and head down towards the river.
+Cross the bridge over the River Aire, follow the alley alongside the allotments and turn right at the end towards the old hamlet of Beckfoot, where you will find the old Beckfoot Packhorse Bridge over Harden Beck.

 2. From Beckfoot to Coppice Pond